 Fitting right in with William F. Buckley's criticism of the liberal "social engineers", conservative leaders determine what is true and false at the voting booth because winning matters more than our heritage.
 In an apparent wish to outdo the "liberals", we see conservative leaders rushing to spend big.
 Many conservative leaders want to spend big money in the context of big government.
 Living up to a traditional conservative criticism of liberals, modern conservative leaders act as if they despise local governance and the voluntary community of local citizens, which has been a time tested ideal of traditional conservatism (see Kirk's 8th principle).
 National conservative leaders carelessly toss the traditional conservative principle of favoring local governance and the voluntary role of individual citizens in their community into the trash as they engage a mad rush to put as much power as possible in hands of as few people as possible (also departing from Kirk's 9th principle).
 The pseudo-conservative leaders of today have replaced the need for conservative principles and for conservative minds capable of taking heritage seriously with the need for dog whistles and pavlovian slobbering.

 The conservative mind has no loyalty to pretenders just because they use the word "conservative" or any other favored terminology.
 The conservative mind, precisely to the extent that it is a conservative mind, only has loyalty to the ideal of working to make sure the legacies of our heritage have a real say in the present.
 The only way to engage such work is to be knowledgeable about our heritage enough to choose that which we believe should be conserved.
 Then we must allow our knowledge and our choices to shape how we assess the personal, social and political issues of our time.
 When we forsake our own knowledge of our own heritage in exchange for any new thing that serves an intemperate lust to win by any means, conservatism dies in forgetful ignorance.
 Unprincipled conservatives, who are this severely disconnected from a detailed, life affirming knowledge of their own heritage are unable to function fully as a conservative.
 The extraordinarily rich heritage of our civilization has much of value to say about how to live well and how to govern.
-Unfortunately, the cartoonish memes of the present hour have become a replacement for the thousands of years of human experience that made up our heritage, informed our religious understandings, and created the structure of our country.
+Unfortunately, the cartoonish memes of the present hour have become a replacement for the thousands of years of human experience that make up our heritage, inform our religious and philosophical understandings, and have created the principled structure of our country.
 We have traded in a vast heritage for cartoon memes and junk talk.
 If we learn to think like a cartoon, we will die like a cartoon.
 The death of conservatism in the United States is not being boldly announced with the trumpets of angels.
 Conservatism is slowly dying to the sound of a sitcom laugh track as conservative identified people pay more attention to the irrelevant distractions of the present than they give to the enduring moral truths of the heritage they claim to want to conserve.
 It is time for all conservatives to seriously think about the question, "What do you want to conserve?"

 When the Conservative Mind is Most Beautiful